JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 >
 {style="warning"}

-Instead of using the [`signPlugin.privateKey`](tools_gradle_intellij_plugin.md#tasks-signplugin-privatekey) and [`signPlugin.certificateChain`](tools_gradle_intellij_plugin.md#tasks-signplugin-certificatechain) properties which expect providing the key and certificate chain content directly, it's also possible to specify the paths to the files containing the key and certificate chain content.
+Instead of using the [`signPlugin.privateKey`](tools_gradle_intellij_plugin.md#tasks-signplugin-privatekey) and [`signPlugin.certificateChain`](tools_gradle_intellij_plugin.md#tasks-signplugin-certificatechain) properties which expect the key and certificate chain content to be provided directly, it's also possible to specify the paths to the files containing the key and certificate chain content.
 To do that, use the [`signPlugin.privateKeyFile`](tools_gradle_intellij_plugin.md#tasks-signplugin-privatekeyfile) and [`signPlugin.certificateChainFile`](tools_gradle_intellij_plugin.md#tasks-signplugin-certificatechainfile) properties instead.

 <tabs group="languages">